Martha MacCallum: Wall Street Journal Television

+CNBC

-MacCallum was next a reporter/anchor for NBC/CNBC.
+MacCallum was next a reporter/anchor for NBC/CNBC from 1997 to 2003.
 She frequently contributed to The News with Brian Williams, Today, NBC affiliate news programs, and CNBC World before being assigned to co-anchor CNBC's Morning Call with Martha MacCallum and Ted David.
 She also appeared on Checkpoint, an evening show which examined homeland security and the War on Terror.
 MacCallum created the series "Inside the Business" for Business Center, a former CNBC show.

 Fox News

 MacCallum joined the Fox News Channel in 2004.
 She hosted The Live Desk from 2006 to 2010 and America's Newsroom from 2010 to 2017.
 MacCallum hosted the new program, The First 100 Days, on Fox News Channel, which debuted January 9, 2017.
-It was created as a replacement for Tucker Carlson Tonight when that program moved to the time slot formerly occupied by The Kelly File after Megyn Kelly's departure.
+The program averaged 3.5 million viewers in the first month, an increase of 79 percent in the time slot compared to the year before.
 On April 28, 2017, the show was rebranded as The Story with Martha MacCallum.
-At the close of 2020, upstart Newsmax surged while MacCallum and Fox plunged in the ratings.
-She was demoted on January 11, when her show "The Story" was moved from the prime 7 p.m.
+At the close of 2020, "The Story" was moved from the prime 7 p.m.
 ET time-slot to the 3 p.m.
 ET time-slot.

+In addition to hosting The Story, MacCallum serves as a fill in host on programs such as America's Newsroom, The Faulkner Focus, Outnumbered, and The Five.